 What is Stock Beta?

-Stock Beta is one of the statistical tools that quantify the volatility in the prices of a security or stock with reference to the market as a whole or any other benchmark used for comparing the performance of the security.
-It is actually a component of Capital Asset Pricing Model (CAPM) which is used to calculate the expected returns of an asset based on the underlying Beta, risk-free rate and the risk premium.
+Stock Beta is one of the statistical tools that quantify the volatility in the prices of a security or stock concerning the market as a whole or any other benchmark used to compare the security performance.
+It is a component of Capital Asset Pricing Model (CAPM) used to calculate the expected returns of an asset based on the underlying Beta, risk-free rate, and the risk premium.

-Below is the formula to calculate stock Beta.
+Below is the formula to calculate stock beta value.

 Stock Beta Formula = COV(Rs,RM) / VAR(Rm)